Innovative approaches to employability, sustainable competitiveness, and female resilience among young women in danger of marginalization

 Project website : https://stemazingwomen.eu/

-• O2 Increase their chances of employability
+• O2: Increased their chances of employability

-• O3 Create agents of change
+• O3: Created agents of change

 Partnership :